Sunbeam Reversible Sherpa/Mink Heated Throw Blanket

 Purchase at your own risk.

 We weren’t thrilled with the Sunbeam Reversible Heated Throw’s performance, but it might be a good choice if you prefer a subtle amount of heat.
-Unfortunately, electric blankets, in general, are a risky investment because the technology hasn’t been perfected.
+Unfortunately, electric blankets in general are a risky investment because the technology hasn’t been perfected.
 If you decide to buy this one, don’t expect miracles and be sure to take advantage of the five-year limited warranty if it stops working.

-- Product Name Reversible Sherpa/Royalmink Heated Throw
+- Product Name Reversible Sherpa/Mink Heated Throw Blanket

 - Product Brand Sunbeam